Oftatkofta/cellocity/docs/introduction.rst

   See :cite:`Malinverno2017` for further details.

 5-:math:`{\sigma}` correlation length
   5-:math:`{\sigma}` correlation length is a way to measure the correlation length in large vector fields.
-It finds the average distance at which the direction of velocities are no longer significantly different at a level of 5-:math:`{\sigma}`.
+It finds the average distance at which the direction of velocities are no longer significantly different at a level of 5 standard deviations (:math:`{\sigma}`).
 The algorithm was originally presented and utilized in :cite:`Lang2018`.